Gallery access

 Beasts of London explores the fascinating role animals have played in shaping the capital.
 Be guided through time, from the Roman era through Medieval London and right up to present day, narrated by the beasts themselves.
 Discover how animals – from lions and elephants, to horses, rats and pigeons – have shaped the city and its beastly history.

-Some of these creatures might sound a bit familiar, too: Kate Moss, Brian Blessed, Pam Ferris, Nish Kumar, Stephen Mangan, Angellica Bell and Joe Pasquale voice some of the animals featured in the show.
+Some of these creatures might sound a bit familiar, too: Kate Moss, Brian Blessed, Pam Ferris, Nish Kumar, Stephen Mangan, Angellica Bell and Joe Pasquale will be voicing some of the animals featured in the show.

 Your ticket gives you a 30-minute time slot and you can arrive at the entrance to the experience at any point within these 30 minutes.